Joachim von Ribbentrop: Background

 Ribbentrop became Hitler's favourite foreign-policy adviser, partly by dint of his familiarity with the world outside Germany but also by flattery and sycophancy.
 One German diplomat later recalled, "Ribbentrop didn't understand anything about foreign policy.
 His sole wish was to please Hitler".
 In particular, Ribbentrop acquired the habit of listening carefully to what Hitler was saying, memorizing his pet ideas and then later presenting Hitler's ideas as his own, a practice that much impressed Hitler as proving Ribbentrop was an ideal Nazi diplomat.
 Ribbentrop quickly learned that Hitler always favoured the most radical solution to any problem and accordingly tendered his advice in that direction as a Ribbentrop aide recalled:

 When Hitler said "Grey", Ribbentrop said "Black, black, black".
 He always said it three times more, and he was always more radical.
 I listened to what Hitler said one day when Ribbentrop wasn't present: "With Ribbentrop it is so easy, he is always so radical.
 Meanwhile, all the other people I have, they come here, they have problems, they are afraid, they think we should take care and then I have to blow them up, to get strong.
 And Ribbentrop was blowing up the whole day and I had to do nothing.
 I had to break – much better!"

-Another factor that aided Ribbentrop's rise was Hitler's distrust of and disdain for Germany's professional diplomats.
+Another reason for Ribbentrop's rise was Hitler's distrust of and disdain for Germany's professional diplomats.
 He suspected that they did not entirely support his revolution.
-However, the Foreign Office diplomats loyally served the government and rarely gave Hitler grounds for criticism.
-The Foreign Office diplomats were ultranationalist, authoritarian and antisemitic.
+However, the Foreign Office diplomats loyally served the government and rarely gave Hitler grounds for criticism, while the Foreign Office diplomats were ultranationalist, authoritarian and antisemitic.
 As a result, there was enough overlap in values between both groups to allow most of them to work comfortably for the Nazis.
 Nonetheless, Hitler never quite trusted the Foreign Office and was on the lookout for someone to carry out his foreign policy goals.